GAA-UAM/scikit-fda/docs/modules/ml.rst

 This module contains classes compatible with the `scikit-learn <https://scikit-learn.org/>`_ estimators  and utilities for solving machine learning problems.
-It consists of three sub-modules:
+It consists of four sub-modules:
-:ref:`classification-module`, :ref:`clustering-module` and
+:ref:`classification-module`, :ref:`clustering-module`,
-:ref:`regression-module`.
+:ref:`regression-module` and :ref:`generative-module`.

 .. toctree::
    :maxdepth: 3